TRossen89/BI_Exam/README.md

 #### _Working with the data and creating models_
 I have chosen to work with two data frames of the several data frames saved in 'dataframes.h5': 'happines_df' and 'all_df'.
 'happines_df' contain data from one source: World Happiness Report. 'all_df' is a merged data frame which contain data from all data sets extracted.
 In 'all_data_df.ipynb' I work with 'all_df' and in 'happiness_data.ipynb' I work with 'happiness_df'.
+- 'all_data_df.ipynb': Here I explore the dataset, prepare it for machine learning, create charts showing a summarization of the features and train and test different machine learning models trying to predict GDP.
-Here I explore the statistical features of the datasets, create charts and train and test machine learning models.
-In 'happiness_data.ipynb' a polynomial model is saved in the 'poly_model.pkl' file.
-It was the best model I trained and tested and therefore I chose to save that for the streamlit app.
+- 'happiness_data.ipynb': Here I explore the dataset, prepare it for machine learning and train and test different machine learning models that could predict GDP from the other happiness features.
+I also train an unsupervised machine learning model to cluster the data from 6 of the happiness features.
+This was to see if some clusters of countries was better at predicting GDP from happiness features than others.
+In the Notebook one machine learning model is saved in the 'poly_model.pkl' file.
+It was the best model I trained and tested using the full happinness data set and therefore I chose to save that for the streamlit app.

 #### _Streamlit app_
 In the folder named 'app' there is a streamlit app showing some of the data visualizations and machine learning model I have created.
 The two data frames I've worked with is also presented.